ucc/progcomp2010/src/README.txt

 to see the sample agents duke it out.

 This is a brief overview of the included files and directories:
+ - USINGPYTHON.txt: A guide to writing an agent in Python.
  - SampleAgents.py : the sample agents.
-This is the bit you care about!
+ - agents/ : where you put your agent.
  - arenas/ : arenas define which agents play against which, and some other parameters.
  - link/ : Other languages belong here.
  - conf.py : has various useful things like the ability to turn on debug support.